devsar/responder-vuejs/README.md

   - Answer: To disable it, change `.env` file, and set `DEBUG` var to an empty string (`DEBUG=""`).
 To enable it, set `DEBUG` value to anything different to an empty string.

 ## Deploy API/Web service on Prod
 Thanks to [Responder](https://python-responder.org/en/latest/) and [Uvicorn](https://www.uvicorn.org/) the backend is ready to be deployed on prod (no need to setup `ningx`, or anything else).
+This gets you a ASGI app, with a production static files server (WhiteNoise) pre-installed, jinja2 templating (without additional imports), and a production webserver based on uvloop, serving up requests with gzip compression automatically.

-Just be sure to not have `DEBUG` enabled on prod.
+**Important**: Just be sure to not leave `DEBUG` enabled on prod.

 ## (optional) Install requirements locally on your host